Exporting to Indonesia

 - Opportunities in infrastructures, industrial supplies, chemical products and consumer products.

-- Agreements for the promotion and protection of investments with many countries, including Spain (APPRI 1996), and signatory of IGA and MIGA.
+- Agreements for promoting and protecting investments with many countries, including Spain (APPRI 1996).
+Has signed IGA and MIGA

 - Right to transfer and repatriate in foreign currencies, capital, profits, dividends, interest, loan repayments, royalties…

-- Incentives for foreign investment and restrictions in certain sectors.
+- Incentives for foreign investment restrictions in certain sectors

 - There are special economic zones and customers deposits.